-Digitization of pest control forms: H. 3991 also requires digitization of pesticide use forms to allow for better data collection and monitoring and requires data on pesticide use in the Commonwealth to be made available annually.
+Digitization of pest control forms:

+H.4931 also requires the digitization of pesticide use forms to allow for better data collection and monitoring.
 Currently, licensed and certified pesticide applicators are required to submit annual reports detailing the quantities of all pesticides used.
-Pesticide dealers are also required to submit annual sales reports for restricted use products.
-However these forms are paper-based, often hand-written, and not regularly monitored, making them difficult to access, interpret, and completed with little continuity.
+Pesticide dealers are also required to submit annual sales reports for restricted-use products.
+However, these forms are paper-based, often hand-written, and not regularly monitored, making them difficult to access, interpret, and complete with little continuity.
 Digitizing these forms will allow for better tracking of rodenticide use statewide and facilitate greater ease of use by state agencies and researchers.